 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
-Sigma 56mm F1.4 DC DN C weighs 280g, 7% (20g) lighter than the Panasonic S 50mm F1.8's weight of 300g.
+The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+Sigma 56mm F1.4 DC DN C weighs 280g, 6% (20g) lighter than the Panasonic S 50mm F1.8's weight of 300g.

 Standard Prime Lenses in Leica L Mount for Size Comparison

-Both Panasonic S 50mm F1.8 and Sigma 56mm F1.4 DC DN C has the same Leica L lens mount.
-Some of the latest released cameras that are compatible with the Leica L lenses are Sigma fp L, Leica SL2-S and Panasonic S5.
+Both the Panasonic S 50mm F1.8 and the Sigma 56mm F1.4 DC DN C has the same Leica L lens mount.
+Some of the latest released cameras that are compatible with the Leica L lenses are Panasonic S5 II, Panasonic S5 II X and Sigma fp L.

 Sigma 56mm F1.4 DC DN C is also available in Micro Four Thirds and Sony E mounts.

 Panasonic S 50mm F1.8 is a prime lens with fixed focal lenght of 50mm.
-Sigma 56mm F1.4 DC DN C is a prime lens with fixed focal lenght of 56mm which has a 35mm equivalent focal range of 75mm when used on a APS-C / DX format camera.
+Sigma 56mm F1.4 DC DN C is a prime lens with fixed focal lenght of 56mm which has an effective (full-frame 35mm equivalent) focal range of 84mm when used on a APS-C / DX format camera.